Qingdao's exquisite tourist routes, showcasing famous attractions at home and abroad (Part 1)

 Qingdao is a tourist destination in China.
 It has a coastline of 863 kilometers, with 49 bays, 69 islands, winding rivers, and interconnected capes.
 It belongs to the temperate monsoon zone in the north and is known for its maritime climate.
 It is a famous destination for tourism, vacation, leisure sightseeing, and business conferences.
 Qingdao is renowned for its urban landscape characterized by "red roofs, green trees, blue sea, and blue sky."
 The Eight Great Passes are considered a "classic of world architecture," and Mount Lao is the foremost "mountain at sea."

-Qingdao Zhanqiao
+Qingdao Zhanqiao Pier

 Taiping Road

-Qingdao Germany Prison Site Museum
+Qingdao German Prison Site Museum